jfrog/Dsod2024/JFTD-112-DevOps_at_scale/Lab-2-Release_Lifecycle_Management_and_Distribution/README.md

 ### Distribute release bundle

-    To be checked : it is possible to add multiple mapping pattern with the JFrog CLI ?

     # Update dist-rules json file with the name of the destination (dsodedgehk, dsodedgeaus)
     jf rbd --dist-rules=dist-rules.json --project=<PROJECT_KEY> <PROJECT_KEY>-rb-training 1.0 --sync